'It's an alarming situation': John Alexander says Dundee City Council will do all it can to support residents through latest lockdown - Evening Telegraph

 “I know these restrictions are causing stress and strain and the council will continue to do all that it can to support the city.”

-New lockdown measures, announced by First Minister Nicola Sturgeon on Monday, came into effect at midnight on Tuesday and will remain in place until the end of January at the earliest.
+New lockdown measures came into effect at midnight on Tuesday and will remain in place until the end of January at the earliest.

 Dundee has operated in Levels 2, 3 and 4 in recent weeks, with the new Stay At Home restrictions tightening the freedom of residents further.